Amirkapasov/Amirkapasov/README.md

 ## Hi there, I'm Amir
-🔹 Software engineering | Test engineer | Developer of Machine learning
+🔹 Software engineering | Developer of Machine learning

 ### 🛠️ About Me